krobingit/Photo-Gallery-CRUD/README.md

 ->  can edit info in their profile by filling the form in the profile.

--> can edit and delete the users
+-> can edit and delete the users in the userlist

 # Getting Started with Create React App